 Other statistics presented by the Nursing Home Abuse Justice organization are equally sobering:

 - 1 in 10 elders over 60 years old has suffered abuse

 - Nearly 1 in 4 residents experienced at least one instance of nursing home abuse

 - Only 1 in 14 incidents get reported

 - Incidents reports are rising yearly

 Sadly, nursing home abuse has almost become an epidemic.
 But our Montgomery County and Bucks County nursing home abuse lawyers can help.
-So call our personal injury law firm at our Doylestown and Norristown, PA offices for help and support.
+In addition, we support clients with personal injury claims.

 Nursing Home Resident Rights in Pennsylvania

-Pennsylvania law regulates standards of care, policies, and services for state facilities.
+Pennsylvania law regulates state facilities' standards of care, policies, and services.
 For example, residents and their families are entitled to fair treatment and guaranteed rights to help ensure proper care.
-In addition, the laws contain standards for dietary services, nursing and physician services, care plans, social, and dental services.
+In addition, the laws contain standards for dietary services, nursing and physician services, care plans, social services, and dental services.
 Resident occupation governs staffing requirements.

 Apart from PA Laws, the Pennsylvania Department of Health also deals with abuse and neglect in nursing homes and recommends you take the following steps.

 - Speak to the director of nursing or the nursing home administrator

 - If your issues remain unaddressed, contact the Department of Aging

 - As a last defense, contact the Department of Health itself

 Equally important, the Older Adults Protective Services Act (OAPSA) mandates reporting requirements for suspected abuse.
-Consequently, employees or administrators suspecting must report the abuse to the local Area Agency on Aging and licensing agencies.
+Consequently, employees or administrators must report the abuse to the local Area Agency on Aging and licensing agencies.
 Moreover, in instances where the alleged abuse is sexual, physical injury, bodily injury, or suspicious death, the Department of Aging and local law enforcement require additional reporting.